 The Trust has a close relationship with Trinity College which provided a £1.5m grant.
-The Trust moved out of office space provided by Trinity College in September 2017 and continues to share office space within the University's Postdoc Centre.
+The Trust continues to share office space within the University's Postdoc Centre.
 The Trust continues to review its data collection, record keeping and archival policies in the light of GDPR requirements.